 - Milk or milk alternative: use any milk or milk alternative of your choice.
 We have used cow’s milk, cashew milk, soy milk, and almond milk, and all yielded great results.
 We recommend plain varieties to reduce added sugars.

-- Bananas: you can also substitute equal parts unsweetened apple sauce, mashed sweet potato, or pumpkin puree.
+- Bananas: substitute equal parts unsweetened applesauce, mashed sweet potato, or pumpkin puree.

 - Peanut butter: any nut butter will work in this recipe, but they just won’t be peanut butter oat cups anymore!
 Look for no sugar added and low sodium natural varieties.
 Creamy and crunchy are both great options.